[widget id="bcn_widget-2"]

 • Caregiver Resources One-sheet resource

-This kit, also from the National Autism Association, is designed to help first responders have a better understanding of autism and how to respond in an emergency situation involving an individual with autism.
+This kit, also from the National Autism Association, is designed to help first responders have a better understanding of autism and how to respond in an emergency situation involving an individual with autism spectrum disorder.

 Download the kit here!